Thomas McNaughton: Penny Roma

 After the success of Flour + Water, Thomas and his partners, David White and David Steele, opened Central Kitchen in May 2012.
 Located down the street from Flour+Water it served new Californian cuisine focusing on local and sustainable produce.
-Central kitchen served an always-evolving menu of refined food in a casual setting, allowing Thomas to highlight his fine dining background with the same reverence for local and sustainable produce showcased atFlour + Water.
+Central kitchen served a menu of refined food in a casual setting, allowing Thomas to highlight his fine dining background with the same reverence for local and sustainable produce showcased at Flour + Water.

 Central Kitchen was acclaimed by critics and the public alike.
 In 2013, GQ Magazine named it one of the 12 most outstanding restaurants of the year.
 The restaurant received multiple mentions in local and national press, including Conde Nast Traveler, The San Francisco Chronicle, Zagat, SF Weekly and others.